giacomocerquone/musixmatch-api/README.md

 # MusixMatch job application workout

-This application is made in Expo.
+This application is made with Expo.

 ## To start the app